Invariant Reduction for Partial Differential Equations. III: Poisson Brackets: Invariant reduction mechanism

-The following two theorems are given in a slightly different form in~\cite{DrCh2} (as Theorems 1 and~2).
+The following two theorems are given in~\cite{DrCh2} (as Theorems 1 and~2).
 Their formulations (and the proofs from~\cite{DrCh2}) carry over verbatim to the graded-commutative case upon replacing $(\mathcal{E}, X)$ with $(\mathcal{E}^*, \mathcal{X})$, where $\mathcal{X}$ is the lift of $X$, and assuming that some internal degree is fixed.